smclab/openk9/js-packages/docs-website/docs/api/datasource/enrichitem/get-enrichitem-list.md

 ### Description

-Get list and configuration of all enrichitem
+Get list and configuration of all enrich item

 ### Parameters